Skip to Content

 • Baño Turco Saint Moritz: Saint Moritz is one of the biggest and oldest gay saunas in Bogota, which has recently been renovated.
 They offer massages and have regular shows featuring ꜱtriþpers or drag acts.
 You can find Saint Moritz at Calle 65 #13-30 Piso 2 and it is every day from 2-10 pm.

 • Dagoas Spa: if you're looking for a sauna that's open late then Dagoas is perfect because it's the only 24-hour sauna in Bogota.
-This is actually a gay hostel that also has a large Jacuzzi/pool with a pretty fountain, a Turkish bath, sauna, showers, a small bar, and masseur services.
+This is a gay hostel that also has a large Jacuzzi/pool with a pretty fountain, a Turkish bath, sauna, showers, a small bar, and masseur services.
 Dagoas is open all day every day and is located at Calle 59 #9-34.

 Bogota has some lovely gay saunas for relaxing and meeting handsome locals.